 - other proceeding authorized by law.

-Note that it does not matter whether the defendant was the one who was physically tampering with or falsifying evidence.
+Note that it does not matter whether you were the one who was physically tampering with or falsifying evidence.
 Nor does it matter whether the false evidence actually hinders or changes the course of the investigation or case.
 Merely trying to undermine a legal proceeding by offering falsified documents is illegal in Nevada.1

 Also note that this section is a separate crime from forgery (NRS 205.090), which is falsifying documents whether they are used as evidence or not.
 Violating NRS 199.210 is also different from perjury (NRS 199.120), which is lying under oath.
 However, forgery and perjury carry similar penalties to giving falsified evidence.2